ameypg-git/Quant-Finance-Projects-Erdos-Summer-2025/Mini Project 3/README.md

 # 📈 Black-Scholes Option Pricing Analysis

-This repository contains a Jupyter notebook that explores the behavior of **European call and put option prices** using the **Black-Scholes model**.
+This repository contains a Jupyter notebook that explores the behavior of **European call and put option prices** using the **Black Scholes model**.
 The analysis is part of the *Mini Project 3* for the course:

 **2025 Introduction to Quantitative Methods in Finance**
 **Erdös Institute**

 ---

-## 🧠 Project Overview
+##  Project Overview

 The notebook investigates: